Best Rotel Dip Recipe

 Watch how Rotel Dip comes together with beef, Rotel tomatoes, and Velveeta cheese.

-Popular Variations of Rotel Dip
+Popular Variations of Rotel Dip Recipe

-Rotel Dip with Ground Sausage
+Rotel Dip Recipe with Ground Sausage

 Substituting ground sausage for beef adds a richer and spicier flavor.